Senate approves bill to keep government running into 2019

 It was unclear how many House members would return to Washington for votes after Republicans lost the majority in the midterm election.
 Some 70 members missed Wednesday’s session, almost as many Democrats as Republicans.

-With Republicans sour on the spending package, passage could depend on Democrats.
+With many House Republicans sour on the spending package, passage could depend on Democrats.

 Democratic House leader Nancy Pelosi, who is on track to become speaker when Democrats take control Jan.
 3, signaled support for ensuring funding.